40 Killed, 30 Hurt in Fiery Bus Collision

 Regional Police Commander Simon confirmed the tire burst as the primary cause of the accident, which led to the Channel One bus losing control and striking the minibus.
 The force of the collision caused both vehicles to immediately catch fire, trapping passengers inside the burning wreckage.

 Among the 40 confirmed fatalities, officials noted that two women were among the dead.
 However, due to the extensive burns suffered by victims, 36 bodies remain unidentified pending DNA analysis.
-The government has begun procedures to help families locate missing relatives, with officials urging families to begin checking on the whereabouts of their loved ones.
+The government has initiated procedures to assist families in locating missing relatives, with officials urging them to check on the whereabouts of their loved ones.

 The injured passengers were transported to nearby hospitals for emergency treatment, with six individuals requiring continued hospitalization due to the severity of their injuries.
 The nationalities of the victims were not immediately determined, though most are believed to be Tanzanian citizens.